yeshajt/hackgt20/ideas.md

 5. presents the information in the database in a user-friendly way
 6. allows for the user to set a budget for specific brands/types of purchases (since people most likely wouldn't upload frequently, we wouldn't have any way to track/stop people from going over their budget)
 7. stores (?) receipts for future viewing – can be deleted if no longer necessary

+### API:
+1. catalog service: farmers can use this feature to create a list of all the produce they're growing (includes item availability)
+2. delivery partner interface: restaurants can use this feature to create a new delivery

 ### Applications
 1. easier for companies to reimburse people on business travels (just add a date criteria)